 Skip to main content

-Whitechain launched as an EVM-compatible Layer 1 blockchain built on go-ethereum, secured by Proof of Authority consensus operated by WhiteBIT.
-The L1 chain ran with 2-second block times, a fixed 10 gwei gas price paid in WBT, and a single-validator PoA model.
-Whitechain has since completed its migration to a Layer 2 network built on the OP Stack, settling on Ethereum via blob data availability.
-The L1 is preserved in read-only mode for historical queries.
-This section of the documentation collects the L1 reference material that remains useful for understanding Whitechain’s past architecture, validator design, and developer workflows.
-For the current state of Whitechain, see the main documentation tabs.
-For details on the migration itself, see Migration to L2.
+Whitechain launched as an EVM-compatible L1 built on go-ethereum, secured by Proof of Authority (PoA) consensus operated by WhiteBIT.
+The L1 runs with 2-second block times, a fixed 10 gwei gas price paid in WBT, and a single validator.
+Whitechain is moving to an L2 built on the OP Stack, which settles on Ethereum through blob data availability.
+That move has not happened yet.
+The L1 mainnet still produces blocks and still accepts transactions.
+At L2 Mainnet launch its block production ends, its state becomes the L2 genesis, and the L1 then answers read methods only until it is decommissioned.
+This section collects the L1 reference material: its architecture, validator design, endpoints, and developer workflows.
+For the migration plan and its stages, see Migration to L2.

-• Background and vision the original mission statement and design principles of the L1 chain
+• Background and vision the mission statement and design principles of the L1 chain

 • Architecture go-ethereum base, Clique PoA, validator network design